microwave89-hv/hw-fw-notes/to-clarify-mbp101.md

 Sample output might read:
 > SlingShot: Starting Local and Network Diags/Recovery Session at 01/27/2020  18:22.

-What is "Merlin" in the Intel Reference Code of the SEC phase?
+What is "Merlin" in the Intel(R) Reference Code of the SEC phase?